Tuqcan/Integration/README.md

 ## Introduction

-Enhance your integration workflows by leveraging the Integration Library, which encompasses a wide array of industrial API integrations.
-This library is designed to streamline and facilitate the integration process, providing seamless connectivity to various APIs commonly used in industrial settings.
-Whether you're working with manufacturing, automation, or any other industry, the Integration Library is a valuable resource to foster efficient and effective integration of diverse systems and services.
+Enhance your integration workflows with the Integration Library, specifically tailored for eCommerce marketplaces and payment gateways.
+This library is designed to streamline and facilitate the integration process, providing seamless connectivity to a wide range of eCommerce platforms and payment services.
+Whether you're managing online stores, processing transactions, or integrating various eCommerce solutions, the Integration Library is a valuable resource for efficient and effective integration of these key systems and services.

 ## How to use